FAQ

 What is the schedule?

 The main programme will take place over five workshops and one final performance.
+The dates for those are as follows:

 What will I need to take part?